-Both the proposed pipeline and the STK reference produced exactly three access windows over the 24 h period.
-Table~\ref{tab:exp2_comparison} listed the start epoch, stop epoch, and duration of each window from both methods.
-The final column reported the absolute timing difference.
+Both the proposed pipeline and the STK reference produce exactly three access windows over the 24 h period.
+Table~\ref{tab:exp2_comparison} lists the start epoch, stop epoch, and duration of each window from both methods.
+The final column reports the absolute timing difference.

-The two methods agreed on the number and temporal ordering of all windows.
-The largest start time discrepancy was 8\,ms and the largest end time discrepancy was 5\,ms, both arising at Window~2.
-These sub centisecond differences were consistent with the bisection tolerance of 0.1\,s and were well below the typical orbit determination uncertainty for LEO satellites.
-The duration differences were bounded by 7\,ms. Figs.~\ref{fig:exp2_jsvf_sop}--\ref{fig:exp2_predicate} and Table~\ref{tab:exp2_bisection} illustrated the three stage reduction.
+The two methods agree on the number and temporal ordering of all windows.
+The largest start time discrepancy is 8\,ms and the largest end time discrepancy is 5\,ms, both arising at Window~2.
+These sub centisecond differences are consistent with the bisection tolerance of 0.1\,s and are well below the typical orbit determination uncertainty for LEO satellites.
+The duration differences are bounded by 7\,ms. Figs.~\ref{fig:exp2_jsvf_sop}--\ref{fig:exp2_predicate} and Table~\ref{tab:exp2_bisection} detail the three stage reduction.

-Step~1 was the coarse angular screening.
-Figs.~\ref{fig:exp2_jsvf_sop} and~\ref{fig:exp2_jsvf_dc} showed the 24 hour time histories of $\theta_{\mathrm{SOP}}$ and $\theta_{\mathrm{DC}}$, where the dashed lines denoted the corresponding bandpass bounds and the red dots marked epochs that satisfied both coarse conditions simultaneously.
-The joint filter retained four coarse candidate windows over the full day and removed the remaining infeasible orbit arcs before any polygon level computation was invoked.
+Step~1 is the coarse angular screening.
+Figs.~\ref{fig:exp2_jsvf_sop} and~\ref{fig:exp2_jsvf_dc} show the 24 hour time histories of $\theta_{\mathrm{SOP}}$ and $\theta_{\mathrm{DC}}$, where the dashed lines denote the corresponding bandpass bounds and the red dots mark epochs that satisfy both coarse conditions simultaneously.
+The joint filter retains four coarse candidate windows over the full day and removes the remaining infeasible orbit arcs before any polygon level computation is invoked.

-Step~2 was the refined predicate evaluation on the VVLH calculation plane.
-Fig.~\ref{fig:exp2_fov} showed the entry and exit instants of Window~1, with the admissible domain rendered as the shaded region, the projected target polygon as the orange quadrilateral, and the magnified boundary crossing displayed in the inset of each panel.
-In both panels, the admissible domain was bounded by the inner and outer circles ($R_{\mathrm{in}}$, $R_{\mathrm{out}}$) and clipped by the forward and backward Doppler hyperbolas, while the orange quadrilateral was the projected regional target.
-At the refined entry epoch, the polygon first penetrated the admissible domain; at the refined exit epoch, the last boundary contact disappeared.
-These two boundary events jointly determined the geometry feasible window returned by the refined predicate.
+Step~2 is the refined predicate evaluation on the VVLH calculation plane.
+Fig.~\ref{fig:exp2_fov} shows the entry and exit instants of Window~1, with the admissible domain rendered as the shaded region, the projected target polygon as the orange quadrilateral, and the magnified boundary crossing displayed in the inset of each panel.
+In both panels, the admissible domain is bounded by the inner and outer circles ($R_{\mathrm{in}}$, $R_{\mathrm{out}}$) and clipped by the forward and backward Doppler hyperbolas, while the orange quadrilateral is the projected regional target.
+At the refined entry epoch, the polygon first penetrates the admissible domain; at the refined exit epoch, the last boundary contact disappears.
+These two boundary events jointly determine the geometry feasible window returned by the refined predicate.